sagemath/sagewiki_to_gh-2022-10-10/days7/coercion.md

 [:days7/coercion/todo: To Do]

+The official ticket for this is at http://trac.sagemath.org/sage_trac/ticket/2314

 Our goal: to clarify and ease the process of writing a new ring/combinatorial class/special kind of matrix while adding mathematical structure and lessening the need for code duplication.